sektioneins/micro-ca-tool/README.md

 SmartCard Support
 -----------------
-µ-CA was developed with focus on Nitrokey Pro and Crypto Stick.
+The µ-CA-Tool was developed with focus on Nitrokey Pro and Crypto Stick.
 However other OpenPGP-Cards and PKCS#11 compliant SmartCards should work as well, e.g. Nitrokey Storage, Yubikey Neo or the FSFE Fellowship Smart Card.